functorz-tech/momen_doc/actions/ai/ai-config.md

 ---
 description: >-
-  Momen AI: Based on LLMs, leveraging RAG and tool invocation, you can create customized business AI apps and agents.
+  Based on LLMs, leveraging RAG and tool invocation, you can create customized business AI apps and agents.
 ---